onikwuthkro/p228/README.md

 #### Why I dealt zero damage when I shoot enemies?
 Check if you enabled administration.
 When administration is enabled, you will not deal damage with any shots with the administrating weapon.

+#### Differences between the full version and the lite version?
+The lite version contains only frequently used functions, and discarded less used functions.
+Also, to minimize the script, *allweapon* is removed; Plus the *checkusgn* feature is removed, too.
+Despite these changes the scripts has no difference at all.

+#### So which one is better?
+Get the full version if you want the whole code/fully functional script.
+Get the lite version if you want only frequently used administrative functions.

 ## Contribution
 If you have got new functions for the script, you are welcomed to commit changes to the script.
 Send pull requests and I will review them.